 The Regional Haze Rule mandates that the reasonable progress goals are to be based in part on "other measures required under paragraph (f)(2) of this section" which can be implemented in full by the end of the associated implementation period.
 These "other measures" can be interpreted as all the measures which the other states have deemed are necessary to make reasonable progress at their respective Class I Areas.
-Information regarding visibility impairment reducing measures taken by other states which jointly affect the visibility at South Dakota's two Class I Areas, including requirements of the Regional Haze Rule and the Clean Air Act, have been taken into consideration in the modeling conducted by WRAP and its contractor Ramboll.
+Information regarding visibility impairment reducing measures taken by other states which jointly affect the visibility at South Dakota's two Class I Areas have been taken into consideration in the modeling conducted by WRAP and its contractor Ramboll.
 Ramboll's modeling has taken into consideration the long term strategies these other states have used in creating their reasonable progress goals.
 The inputs to this model are the measures each state has documented in their own State Implementation Plans as necessary for each of their own Class I Areas according to their own long term strategies.
 Regional cooperation has occurred through WRAP by all the 13 contiguous western US states plus Hawaii and Alaska in modeling the long term strategies and thus in creating the subsequent reasonable progress goals.

-No specific requirements are provided in the Regional Haze rule about how the long term strategy is to be projected to create the reasonable progress goals.
-Such details include the specific modeling platform, the base period of air quality data, and the base year of the modeling emissions inventory.
-Recommendations were provided by EPA, which were used by WRAP and WRAP's technical consultants.
+The long term strategy is to be projected to create the reasonable progress goals using modeling.
+Specifications of the model include the specific modeling platform, the base period of air quality data, and the base year of the modeling emissions inventory.
 The modeling that the WRAP states including South Dakota used to project the long term strategies into the reasonable progress goals was the CAMx air quality model provided by WRAP and WRAP's technical consultant Ramboll.
 This model not only takes into consideration the inputs from South Dakota, but all the 13 contiguous WRAP states.
 Inputs include all the emissions from each state which reflect the long term strategies they have determined as reasonable and necessary to make reasonable progress by the year 2028 as required by the Regional Haze Rule and the Clean Air Act.
-The Regional Haze Rule does require that reasonable progress goal values only reflect either control measures that have already been adopted (on the books controls) or those which will be adopted by the end of the implementation period.
+The reasonable progress goal values only reflect either control measures that have already been adopted (on the books controls) or those which will be adopted by the end of the implementation period.
 Therefore, any additional emissions reductions which a state had been contemplating was not included in the "on the books" model run.